 As part of our key goals we have automated core sequencing pipelines using a Hamilton NGS Star, in order to standardise high quality sequencing library production.
-Dedicated staff within the unit have extensive experience in a wide range of protocols (including CHIP-seq, miRNA-seq and ribosome profiling) and can develop bespoke processes that cannot be supported by established high throughput sequencing pipelines.
+Dedicated staff within the unit have extensive experience in a wide range of protocols (including RNA-seq, miRNA-seq and ribosome profiling) and can develop bespoke processes that cannot be supported by established high throughput sequencing pipelines.
 This is an important part of our strategy as we seek to maximise the sequencing potential across the diverse and important historical sample archives held within the Institute.

 Sequencers within high containment include an Illumina MiSeq, NextSeq-550, iSeq-100 and Oxford Nanopore MinION.
 We have integrated these systems in with lab-based automation with a Hamilton ML-STAR.
 For single cell investigations and other droplet-based applications we have a Dolomite Bio microencapsulator.

 Bioinformatics capabilities include the high performance computing cluster.